-The above result shows the top 10 location descriptions where the most number of crimes were committed.
-It seems street crimes top the list followed by residential and apartmental crimes and sidewalk crimes.
+The above result shows the top 10 location descriptions where the greatest number of crimes were committed.
+It seems street crimes top the list followed by residential, apartment and sidewalk crimes.

+The below plot shows the same results in a bar graph.